 - Users can manage widgets by touching and holding on any widget screen.
 They can rearrange the order by dragging widgets to the desired position, and add or remove them by tapping the corresponding buttons.

-- If an app is uninstalled, all related widgets will also removed.
+- If an app is uninstalled, all related widgets are also removed.

 Types of widgets